LiterallyTheVoid/literallythevoid.github.io/src/daily_reading.md

-## Daily reading with bash
+## Daily reading with Bash

 I have a few sites that I like to visit every day to see if anything interesting was posted.
-I used a bookmarks folder where I could open all tabs at once, but managing the bookmarks was a bit of a pain, so I created a small bash script instead.
+I used a bookmarks folder where I could open all tabs at once, but managing the bookmarks was a bit of a pain, so I created a small Bash script instead.
 It's pretty basic.
 All it does is open all the sites that could have something interesting.

 The script below lives in `~/bin/`.